Orton-Gillingham Training and Certification: The BEST Options

 And another plus is that they don’t spam your email trying to sell products.
 They’re really in it to inform parents and educators and provide tools for struggling readers!

-REED Charitable Foundation offers free monthly webinars on the second Monday of each month under their “Teacher’s University.”
+REED Charitable Foundation offers Teacher University.
 Each month they review best practices and strategies that align with the OG method.
+You can sign up and receive access to watch all of their past webinars, too!

 You can also increase your own knowledge by reading research-backed books on topics related to the Science of Reading.